intel/intel-extension-for-tensorflow/docs/guide/aamp_tune.md

 Steps:

-I. Set every nodes property according to the configuration of list (including default and custom setting).
+I. Set every node’s property according to the configuration of list (including default and custom setting).

 II.
 Add nodes whose type is in ALLOWLIST to allow set.